Maryeon/maryeon.github.io/_pages/about.md

 I am interested in formal verification techniques for reliable intelligent systems.
 I am now working with some excellent people in a hardware security group led by Prof. [Yongqiang Lyv](https://scholar.google.com/citations?user=YgM30QQAAAAJ&hl=en).
 We are looking for diligent Ph.D, M.S. or intern students to join us.
 Feel free to send me an email if you are interested.

 # 🔥 News
+- *2026.04*: &nbsp;🎉🎉 Our paper on anti-nuclear antibody recognition was accepted by Medical Image Analysis (JCR Q1)!
 - *2026.03*: &nbsp;🎉🎉 Our survey on LLM-agent security was accepted by TOSEM 2026 (CCF A)!
 - *2025.10*: &nbsp;🎉🎉 I joined the School of Cyber Security at Tianjin University!
 - *2025.06*: &nbsp;🎉🎉 My work "An inversion-based measure of memorization" was accepted by ICCV 2025.